You are here:

 The Corrections Victoria Housing Program (CVHP) can provide housing and support to individuals who are at risk of homelessness and at increased risk of reoffending upon release from prison.
 The CVHP has access to transitional housing placements through arrangements with Registered Housing Agencies.
 Eligible applicants must be engaged with ReConnect or the Community Support Program.

 The CVHP recognises the importance of stable, supported accommodation for individuals to successfully transition from prison to the community and to reduce the risk of reoffending.

 In addition to the CVHP, the Corrections Victoria Brokerage Program (CVBP) provides financial assistance to individuals to assist with securing long-term housing outcomes.

 Further information about the Corrections Victoria Housing Program can be obtained by contacting the Program Coordinator at email@example.com

 The Pip Wisdom Community Corrections Grants (PWCCG) are named after Pip Wisdom, a senior public servant in the corrections system who contributed significantly to the advancement of the role of non-government agencies in providing correctional services in Victoria.

 The grants are designed to assist in the successful transition of prisoners back into the community following their release from custody.
 Totalling $543,000 per annum, the grants provide community agencies with funding to deliver programs and services that contribute to the Corrections Victoria reducing reoffending framework.

 Grants are provided on a three yearly basis, with the most recent round of grants covering a two year and nine month period from 1 October 2013 to 30 June 2016.

-The tender process for the next round of grants will commence in late 2015 and will be advertised at www.vic.gov.au/grants/justice.html.
+The tender process for the next round of grants will commence early in 2016 and will be advertised at www.vic.gov.au/grants/justice.html.